javascript-tutorial/en.javascript.info/10-misc/02-eval/article.md

 f(5); // 5
 ```

 The `new Function` construct is explained in the chapter <info:new-function>.
-It creates a function from a string.
-Local variables can be passed to it as parameters, like in the example above.
+It creates a function from a string, also in the global scope.
+So it can't see local variables.
+But it's so much clearer to pass them explicitly as arguments, like in the example above.

 ## Summary

-- A call to `eval(code)` runs the code and returns the result of the last statement.
+A call to `eval(code)` runs the string of code and returns the result of the last statement.
-- Rarely used in modern JavaScript.
+- Rarely used in modern JavaScript, as there's usually no need.
 - Can access outer local variables.
 That's considered bad practice.
-- To execute the code in the global scope, use `window.eval(code)`.
+- Instead, to `eval` the code in the global scope, use `window.eval(code)`.
-- If your code needs some data from the outer scope, use `new Function` and pass it as arguments.
+- Or, if your code needs some data from the outer scope, use `new Function` and pass it as arguments.